rz4/MinoTauro/README.md

 ## Spec (Clojure-like Specifications For PyTorch)
 Inspired from Clojure's `spec`, MinoTauro includes a similar system for predicate type checking.
-This package in conjunction with the formalized `sigmod` allows for runtime predicate checking of components, and other features common in Clojure's `spec` such as `conform`, `explain`, and `gen` (COMING SOON).
+This package in conjunction with the formalized `sigmod` allows for runtime predicate checking of components, and other features common in Clojure's `spec` such as `conform`, `explain`, and `gen`.
-These tools were added to MintoTauro to help debugging computational graphs, constrain model architecture to facilitate design collaboration, and to generate valid data/models.
-Here is a small peak into these features:
+These tools were added to MintoTauro to help debug computational graphs, constrain model architecture to facilitate design collaboration, and to easily generate valid data/models.
+Here is an example of defining a data specification and checking its validity:

 ```hy
 ; Macros